Kitware/VTK/Documentation/dev/build_windows_vs.md

 3. Click [Configure]
 4. You will now get a selection screen in which you can specify your "generator".
 Select the one you need.
 This guide was tested with Visual Studio 15 2017 Win64 in combination with the default options.

    This will take some time.
-You may want to spend this time usefull by reading [cmake overview](https://cmake.org/overview/) and [cmake example](https://cmake.org/examples) and even the [cmake tutorial](https://cmake.org/cmake-tutorial/).
+You may want to spend this time useful by reading [cmake overview](https://cmake.org/overview/) and [cmake example](https://cmake.org/examples) and even the [cmake tutorial](https://cmake.org/cmake-tutorial/).

 5. We are now presented with a few options that can be turned on or off as desired.
 For this guide the only change made is to
    - Check the box after CMAKE_CXX_MP_FLAG.
 This enables building using multi-core.